Basic requirements for HVAC systems for healthy indoor air quality

 It is important that relative humidity indoors is held between 40-60%.
-Dry air droplets from an infected person speaking or sneezing easily evaporate and the contained virus travels further in the room as a light aerosol.
-If the humidity is higher, droplets do not evaporate as quickly and fall to the ground in a shorter distance.
-Thus, many bacteria and viruses are considerably more contagious in dry air conditions, which can dehydrate mucous membranes and weaken the immune system.
+In dry air droplets from an infected person speaking or sneezing easily evaporate and the contained virus travels further in the room as a light aerosol.
+If the humidity is higher droplets do not evaporate as quickly and fall to the ground in shorter distance.
+In addition, many bacteria and viruses are considerably more contagious in dry air, as the drying-out of mucous membranes caused by excessively dry air weakens the immune system.

 Volatile Organic Compounds (VOCs) are organic compounds that originate from many different sources, including perfume, paint, printers, carpeting and building materials.
 Even low concentrations of VOCs can irritate the eyes, nose, or throat and indicate insufficient fresh air intake.

 It is essential to measure these variables using suitable sensors so that appropriate measures can be implemented, for example, ventilation, air purification or humidification.